webxos/macroslow/DRONES/README.md

-# DRONE SWARM INTEGRATIONS WITH DJI AEROSCOPE
+## INTRODUCTION: DRONE SWARM INTEGRATIONS WITH DJI AEROSCOPE

-## A Complete Guide for DJI and Drone Users, Builders, and IoT Engineers
+A Complete Guide for DJI and Drone Users, Builders, and IoT Engineers

 **Page 1 of 10**
 **© 2025 WebXOS Research Group.
 All Rights Reserved.**
-**PROJECT DUNES 2048-AES: Multi-Augmented Model Agnostic Meta Machine Learning and 2048-AES Integration for Network Exchange Systems**

-Welcome to the **PROJECT DUNES 2048-AES: OPEN SOURCE BETA** by WEBXOS, a quantum-distributed, AI-orchestrated project hosted on GitHub!
-This guide fuses PyTorch cores, SQLAlchemy databases, advanced .yaml and .md files, multi-stage Dockerfile deployments, and custom .md wallets with tokenization.
-It serves as a collection of tools and agents for users to fork and build off of as boilerplates and OEM 2048-AES project templates.

 In this comprehensive 10-page guide, we explore **DRONE SWARM INTEGRATIONS WITH DJI AEROSCOPE**, a transformative framework that elevates DJI's AeroScope stationary unit into a quantum-enhanced swarm intelligence powerhouse.
 Designed for continuous protection of large-scale sites, AeroScope supports customization to cover surrounding airspace up to 50 km under ideal conditions, detecting drones in as fast as 2 seconds.
 By integrating with PROJECT DUNES' Chimera 2048-AES and BELUGA agents, this guide provides a full software explanation—minimal scripts, no external links or images—just raw English text data describing every aspect of the future of drone technology.